saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 {% include_relative figure/us_evan/Figure_14.html %}

 Based on our analysis so far, we know that core political questions, such as welfare, environmental regulations, and homosexuality can all divide people on both religious and political grounds.
 The strongest divide is on homosexuality.
 However, we also find that there is a difference between religious belief and religious practice.
 People who are similarly conservative in religious belief differ in their political views depending on how much they practice their faith.
-Those who practice their faith more tend to be slightly more liberal politically as well.
+Those who practice their faith more tend to be more liberal politically as well.

 We'll put up one last question from our survey.
 We know from the polls during the election that there was a divide between younger and older evangelicals over political candidates--generally speaking, older evangelicals preferred Trump, while younger evangelicals were much more likely to prefer third-party candidates or Clinton.
-For this chart, we'll put up both the age categories and a vertical line that shows where evangelicals are on the religion spectrum.
+For this chart, we'll put up both the age categories and we will color respondents by whether or not they are evangelicals.
 It does not show a pretty picture.
 People who are younger tend to be both more liberal politically and religiously.
 On the flip side, people who are evangelicals are very conservative in general in terms of their religious views, and even compared to people who share the same religious views but wouldn't choose the label evangelical, they are more conservative politically.
 In total, it seems that there is a looming split in the evangelical church between younger and older believers, with younger believers moving away from their older peers in both religious faith and political ideology.

 {::comment}
 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)